chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

 this has the potential to get very ugly....

-another alternative is to provide different get methods
+another alternative is to provide different get methods, and dispatch on permissions

     # a List type for storing immutables
     builtin type ListImmut<T>